Living in the Power of the Holy Spirit

 Question for class discussion:

+We all need to recognize and be winning spiritual wars against us and our families.
 What is your favorite method of uplifting your spirits when things go wrong?
-Why does doing this indicate that you are living in the power of the Holy Spirit?
+Why does doing this help you in winning spiritual wars against you and indicate that you are living in the power of the Holy Spirit?

 l.F. shares this: